gcallah/BookReviews/fuller.md

 authoritative pronouncements... the occupant of an office like this is not privileged with special insight or knowledge..."
 106

 This is Oakeshott's [and Fuller's, and my] answer to the anarchist argument that any justification for the existence of government relies on the assertion that government officials are qualitatively better than the rest of us when it comes to making practical decisions about social matters.
-But that is nonsense: The justification for having an umpire in a baseball game is not that the umpire understands baseball better than the players, or that he is infallible or even better than the players at determining what is a ball and what is a strike, but merely that it is desirable to have someone whose pronouncements on the matter are authoritative and final.
+That is nonsense: The justification for having an umpire in a baseball game is not that the umpire understands baseball better than the players, or that he is infallible or even better than the players at determining what is a ball and what is a strike, but merely that it is desirable to have someone whose pronouncements on the matter are authoritative and final.
 Both the pitcher and the